Sainaif/animalsys/backend/cmd/seed/README.md

 # Database Seed Script

-This seed script generates **3 years of realistic data** for the Happy Paws Animal Foundation, simulating a mature organization with extensive operations.
+This seed script generates **3 years of realistic data** for an animal foundation (defaults to Happy Paws) and can now be fully customized via environment variables.

 ## What Gets Seeded